-Excellence Impact Quality and efficiency of (The following aspects will be taken into account, to the extent that the proposed work corresponds to the description in the work programme) the implementation Research - Clarity and - Credibility of the - Quality and and pertinence of the pathways to achieve effectiveness of the innovation project's objectives, the expected work plan, assessment actions and the extent to outcomes and of risks, and the (RIA) which the proposed impacts specified in appropriateness of the Innovation work ey areis the work effort assigned to work Innovation actions (IA) ambitious, and go es programme, and the packages, and the actions (IA) beyond the state-of- likely scale and resources overall. the-art. significance of the - Capacity and role of - Soundness of the contributions due to each participant, and proposed [for first the project. extent to which the stage: overall] - Suitability and quality consortium as a whole methodology, of the measures to brings together the including the maximise expected necessary expertise. underlying concepts, outcomes and impacts, models, assumptions, as set out in the inter-disciplinary dissemination and approaches, exploitation plan, appropriate including consideration of the communication gender dimension in activities. research and innovation content, and the quality and appropriateness of open science practices including engagement of citizens, civil society and end users, and, research data management.
-Coordination - Clarity and - Credibility of the - Quality and and support pertinence of the pathways to achieve effectiveness of the and support perunence of the patnways to acmeve effectiveness of the actions (CSA) project's objectives. - Quality of the proposed coordination and/or support measures including soundness of methodology. the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions due to the project. - Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities. work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall. - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.
+Coordination and support actions (CSA) appropriate. () Including all aspects mentioned in the first stage proposal template, which also include the integration of the gender dimension in research and innovation content as well as open science practices. - Clarity and pertinence of the project's objectives. - Quality of the proposed coordination and/or support measures, including soundness of methodology. - Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions from the project Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities.
+Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall.
+Capacity and role of each participant, and the extent to which the consortium as a whole brings together the necessary expertise.
 Programme co-fund actions (CoFund) Clarity and pertinence of the project's objectives, and the extent to which the proposed work is ambitious, and goes beyond the state of the art.
-Soundness of the proposed methodology, including the underlying concepts, models, assumptions, inter-disciplinary approaches, appropriate consideration of the gender dimension in research and innovation content, and the quality and appropriateness of open science practices including engagement - Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions due to the project. - Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities. - Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.
+Soundness of the proposed methodology, including the underlying concepts, models, assumptions, inter-disciplinary approaches, Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions from the project.
+Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall.
+Capacity and role of each participant, and the extent to which the consortium as a whole brings together the necessary expertise.